erkston/lobby-bot-dl/README.md

 ![Setting Modal](https://i.imgur.com/fSrP4vR.png)

+Any settings changed this way are only for that single lobby and will not change any of the default or preset settings.

 ### Discord set-up
 The bot requires the following permissions: Send Messages, Manage Messages, Embed Links.
-It also requires permission to mention roles (and ability to mention those roles in server settings).
+It also requires the "Members" Privileged Gateway Intent, permission to mention roles, and the ability to mention those roles in server settings.
 The server should have a dedicated channel (see config below)

 ### Configuration